 Tucson, Arizona is one of the hidden gems for a guys trip.
 It’s a perfect distance for road trips from Phoenix and while a bit farther from San Diego and Los Angeles, it’s an easy drive for guys looking for golf, history, culture, and of course great Mexican Food!

-Right now, road trips are my preferred method of travel.
+Right now, road trips are my preferred method of travel and a trip to southern Arizona makes for a great one so that's why I'm thrilled to help support the folks at Visit Tucson.
 Honestly, I’ve always enjoyed the freedom to explore America by car since otherwise you just miss so much as it passes below you 10’s of thousands of feet away.
 Today though, taking a trip somewhere new by car just makes sense so you can avoid being crammed together with hundreds of other people on an airplane.